 Howard Scott Warshaw: The problem was the negotiations for the licensing took a long time.
 The deal was completed in late July and Atari wanted the game out by September 1st in time for the Christmas shopping season (Ed.: The game actually didn't reach shelves until late November/early December.
 According to the V1N4 issue of Atari Age, manufacturing took 10 weeks.).
 This allowed about 5 and ½ weeks for development time!
 Kassar called me directly from a hotel in Monterey, CA where the negotiations were being held, and asked me if I could do it.
 “Sure…” I said, “…provided we can reach the right agreement!”
 I spent the next 2 days working up a basic design for the game.
 On Ray’s request, I flew down to meet with him, Skip Paul (the head legal counsel), Lyle Rains (who was going to do the coin-op version, but it couldn’t be completed in time), and Spielberg.
 It was exciting to meet with Spielberg again, but at the same time, there was a lot of pressure to get it done.

 Q: Did you have any help with it?

 Howard Scott Warshaw: I wrote about 6.5K of original code, and got another 1.5K of original graphics from Jerome Domurat, who was a good friend of mine, and a graphics designer at Atari.
+Someone (possibly Andy Fuchs) gave me the song notes for both the E.T. and Raiders theme music.
 I did use 1-line rez graphics for E.T.
 With Raiders, it was going to be a game-play intensive thing, but on E.T., what I was going for was a game with some sentimentality to it.
 The whole thing with E.T. (the movie) was sentiment.

 Q: Of course.
 You feel for him- he’s lost, and then he becomes sick…